A complete cloud WMS buyers' guide

 - Typically, you face a maintenance fee of 10% to 20% of your license fee

 You can find some broader thoughts on these and other categories in our high-level, objective comparison of these two options.

-The most subjective part of a cloud WMS, SaaS WMS, or on-premise option is its cost.
+The most subjective part of a cloud-based WMS, SaaS WMS, or on-premise option is its cost.
 Budgets can vary with your size, feature needs, location, industry, products, and more.
-It is often best to find a platform that looks appealing and then reach out vendors for specific SaaS WMS pricing.
+It is often best to find a platform that looks appealing and then reach out to vendors for specific SaaS WMS pricing.